javadbat/jb-checkbox-react/README.md

 ## usage

-import component in your page `import JBCheckBox from 'jb-checkbox-react'`
+import component in your page `import {JBCheckBox} from 'jb-checkbox-react'`

 use in react render like every other component
 `<JBCheckBox label="check this" value={this.checkbox1} onChange={(e)=>this.onChange(e ,'checkbox1')}></JBCheckBox>`